Dev-hwang/flutter_foreground_task/README.md

 * `priority`: Priority of notifications for Android 7.1 and lower.
 The default is `NotificationPriority.DEFAULT`.
 * `enableVibration`: Whether to enable vibration when creating notifications.
 The default is `false`.
 * `playSound`: Whether to play sound when creating notifications.
 The default is `true`.
-* `icon`: The icon name to be displayed in the notification.
-If the value is null, the app icon is used.
+* `iconData`: The data of the icon to display in the notification.
+If the value is null, the app launcher icon is used.
 * `interval`: The task call interval in milliseconds.
 The default is `5000`.
 * `printDevLog`: Whether to show the developer log.
 If this value is set to true, you can see logs of the activity (start, stop, etc) of the flutter_foreground_task plugin.
 It does not work in release mode.
 The default is `false`.